MEvanAW/GenshinImpact-MelusinesSurvey/README.md

 ![Login Form](Screenshots/login-2.png)
 ![Language Options](Screenshots/language.png)
 ![Event Rules](Screenshots/rules.png)
+## How to Run
+1. Install Visual Studio with ASP .NET Core if you haven't.
+2. Open MelusinesSurvey.sln
+3. Run debug or run release.
 ## Insights from This Event's JavaScripts
 * This web event uses Vue.
 It is possible that Hoyoverse also use Vue for their other web events.
 * This web event has development, test, prerelease, and production environments.
 It is possible that their other web events also have these environments.